detdxd/Astro-Homepage/index.md

 Topics: *AGN & Stellar Feedback, ICM & CGM, AGN Jets...*

 **Q**: What is 'Astrophysical Fluid Dynamics' ?
-**A**: As most of the baryonic matter in the universe can be treated as a fluid (gas), fluid (gas) dynamics is extremely important in astrophysics.
-'Astrophysical Fluid Dynamics' mainly refers to fluid (gas) dynamics (= hydrodynamics) with gravitation, radiation, magnetic field, or particles (e.g., cosmic ray), etc.
+**A**: As most of the baryonic matter in the universe can be treated as gas or plasma, fluid dynamics is extremely important in astrophysics.
+'Astrophysical Fluid Dynamics' mainly refers to fluid dynamics (hydrodynamics) with gravitation, radiation, magnetic field, particles (e.g., cosmic ray), etc.
 **Q**: Why 'Astrophysical Fluid Dynamics' ?
 **A**: If you cannot unify the 4 fundamental interactions, you can only put them together and play with them, though you will find yourself in a complex world.
 <br/>